Create a workbook

 In the first lesson, you developed cards and shared a model that had automatically recorded your workflows.
 In this lesson, you're going to use that same model, and by adding the Florida data, you will create a valid comparison among the cards comparing the lidocaine behaviors of the Seattle and Orlando doctors.

-- In Results, choose your Lidocaine analysis model.
+- In Results, search and select your Lidocaine analysis model.

 The Florida table is added to the data pane but is not yet associated to the cards on the page created by the model you are reusing.
 The page and card names match the Washington state page used to share as a model.
 You'll update the model with the data in the next section.